goiwai/hep-score/README.md

 ###### registry

-STRING; defaults to the primary registry specified in "settings"
+STRING or LIST of STRINGs; defaults to the primary registry specified in "settings"
 Allows for overriding the registry to use for this container.
 See "registry", under "settings" below, for more information